-- How is the relationship between the heads of each department?
+- What is the relationship between the heads of each department?

 - How do the two teams speak about one another?
-Your answer to this should account for informal complaints or things you have heard around the office, as well as any feedback you receive through official channels.
+Your answer to this should account for informal complaints or things you have heard around the office and any feedback you receive through official channels.

-- What percentage of the leads generated by your marketing team are typically followed up by your sales team?
-If this number is low, it indicates either a problem with the way leads are handed over or a problem with the follow-up process.
+- What percentage of the leads generated by your marketing team is typically followed up by your sales team?
+(If this number is low, it indicates either a problem with how leads are handed over or a problem with the follow-up process.)

 - What percentage of leads that are followed up result in a conversion?
 High follow-up but low conversions are indicative of poor-quality leads.